Uzayr121/DevOps-Bootcamp/Linux/OverTheWire game/Level 3-4.md

 - `ls`: A command used to list the contents of a directory
 - `cat`: A command used concatenate files and print on the standard output
 - `man`: A command used before other commands to display the manual page of the command, with all it's options and a description of the command
+- `cd`: A command used to change directories
 ## **Solution**

 Step 1: